 The current agreement between Massport and the operators of the Pier involves a ground lease for the building, with the ground lease tenant responsible for the management of the Pier apron, including coordination of water transportation activities.
-However, the pile-supported apron structure which surrounds the building and which requires significant infrastructure investment, is currently a responsibility of Massport.
+However, the pile-supported apron structure which surrounds the building, and which requires significant infrastructure investment, is currently a responsibility of Massport.
 Massport recognizes that shifting the pier structural responsibility to the ground lessee as part of the redevelopment project will ensure that financial revenue for capital improvement and ongoing maintenance will be available to maintain the Pier in its entirety.

-The building has tremendous potential to create both an exciting, flexible, and creative workspace that is attractive to the workforce and a unique waterfront experience for the public.
-The adaptive reuse could enhance current uses by converting a large amount of the existing exhibition/event space into extensive public realm improvements, convert street side loading areas to expanded ground-floor retail space, additional and upgraded innovative office space, and first-class event spaces.
-A key design goal is to maximize open space while prioritizing public uses, activation, and access at both the Harbor and Viaduct levels of the building.
+The building has tremendous potential to create both an exciting, flexible, and creative workspace that is attractive to the Tenant's workforce and a unique waterfront experience for the public.
+The adaptive reuse could enhance current uses by converting a large amount of the existing exhibition/event space into extensive public realm improvements, convert street-side loading areas to expanded ground-floor retail space, additional and upgraded innovative office space, and first-class event spaces.
+Key design goals include maximizing open space while prioritizing public uses, activation, and access at both the Harbor and Viaduct levels of the building and better connecting Seaport Boulevard with the Viaduct.
 By incorporating grand public gestures, such as the creation of a multi-functional open-air public plaza with city skyline views and enhanced waterfront engagement (e.g. the Harborwalk) along all three sides of the Pier, the building will be activated with a true sense of place within its rich urban fabric.